What Are Part Limits and How Do They Work?

 }

 Multi Mpn Search - 2 parts. "supMultiMatch" returns 1 part per query as it looks for an exact match.
-In the query below there are two queries so then overall this query is costing 2 parts.
+In the query below, there are two queries costing 2 parts in total.

 query MultiSearch {